Northport, Michigan

 Northport is a village in Leelanau County in the U.S. state of Michigan.
 Located near the northern tip of the Leelanau Peninsula, Northport is located within Leelanau Township, and lies on the shore of Grand Traverse Bay, a bay of Lake Michigan.
 Northport had a population of 496 at the 2020 census.
-The village is located about 29 mi north of Traverse City, and is part of that city's micropolitan area.
+The village is located about 29 mi north of Traverse City, and is part of that city's metropolitan area.
 From 1863 to 1883, Northport served as the county seat of Leelanau County.